-Here are some ways to market your start-up on LinkedIn.
+Here are 4 ways to market your start-up on LinkedIn.

 Your company page will make your business look professional.
 It is great that you have a member’s profile, but your company page is what people will look for next.
 Make sure you have clear branding of your company on this page.
 You need your logo and an engaging cover photo to draw visitors to your page.
 Unlike your personal profile, your company page can be used for company updates, events or news.
 If you are looking to expand your employees or outsource work, you can use the page for project/role opportunities.
 The most important reason for your company page is the awareness you can create for your start-up.
 As an example, you will be able to use the page to increase traffic to your website.
 If your connections/leads are checking out your profile, they will find your company.
 Why not have a free funnel to help your website?

 As a start-up on LinkedIn, you have free access to a network of professionals and potential clients.
 On the mentor side, try and find people who have more experience in your industry and send them a connection request.
 When you do this, don’t just send them the generic LinkedIn request.
 Make it personal by taking the time to view their profile and discuss something you have in common.
 When they connect, ask them warmly about any advice they have for your budding company.
 Most people are happy to share if you are polite enough and you demonstrate your gratitude for their experienced insight.
 After you have become connections, make sure you keep up the engagement and nurture the relationship.
 This will be helpful for you in the future.